 School authorities may inspect and search school property and equipment owned or controlled by the school, (such as lockers, desks, and parking lots), as well as personal effects left there by a student, without notice to or the consent of the student.
 Students have no reasonable expectation of privacy in these places or areas or in their personal effects left there.
-This paragraph applies to student vehicles parked on school property.
-In addition, Building Principals shall require each high school student, in return for the privilege of parking on school property, to consent in writing to school searches of his or her vehicle and personal effects therein, without notice and without suspicion of wrongdoing.
+This paragraph also applies to student vehicles parked on school property.
+KACC requires each student to consent, in writing, to school searches of his or her vehicle and personal effects therein, without notice and without suspicion of wrongdoing in return for the privilege of parking on school property.
+The Director and/or principal may request the assistance of law enforcement officials to conduct inspections and searches of lockers, desks, parking lots and other school property and equipment for illegal drugs, weapons, or other illegal or dangerous substances or materials, including searches conducted through the use of specially trained dogs.